facebook/docusaurus/docs/api-site-config.md

 `stylesheets` - Array of CSS sources to load.
 The link tag will be inserted in the HTML head.

-`translationRecruitingLink` - url for the `Help Translate` tab of language selection when languages besides English are enabled.
+`translationRecruitingLink` - URL for the `Help Translate` tab of language selection when languages besides English are enabled.
 This can be included you are using translations but does not have to be.

-`twitter` - set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.
+`twitter` - Set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.

+`twitterImage` - Local path to your Twitter card image (e.g., `img/myImage.png`).
+This image will show up on the Twitter card when your site is shared on Twitter.

 `useEnglishUrl` - If you do not have [translations](guides-translation.md) enabled (e.g., by having a `languages.js` file), but still want a link of the form `/docs/en/doc.html` (with the `en`), set this to `true`.

 `users` - The `users` array mentioned earlier.

-`wrapPagesHTML` - boolean flag to indicate whether `html` files in `/pages` should be wrapped with Docusaurus site styles, header and footer.
+`wrapPagesHTML` - Boolean flag to indicate whether `html` files in `/pages` should be wrapped with Docusaurus site styles, header and footer.
 This feature is experimental and relies on the files being `html` fragments instead of complete pages.
 It inserts the contents of your `html` file with no extra processing.
 Defaults to `false`.

 Users can also add their own custom fields if they wish to provide some data across different files.